Obstacles to granting earnings-related daily allowance

 If you refuse a work training trial or other employment-promoting service without an acceptable reason, a reminder will follow from the first refusal or failure to comply.
 A 7-day mandatory waiting period will follow from the second and a 14-day mandatory waiting period will follow from the third refusal or failure to comply.
 The fourth refusal or failure to comply will lead to suspension of earnings-related daily allowance for the time being.
 The review period is 12 months.

 If the earnings-related daily allowance has been suspended, it can be restarted after you have been working or have been in training for 12 weeks.
-If you participate in employment promoting services (e.g. labour market training, independent studies, a trial, job search training) earnings-related daily allowance is paid for the duration of the service even if the TE Office has imposed a mandatory waiting period for the same period.
-You can find further information on suspension periods on TE Office website.
+If you participate in employment promoting services (e.g. labour market training, independent studies, a trial, job search training) earnings-related daily allowance is paid for the duration of the service even if the employment officials have imposed a mandatory waiting period for the same period.
+You can find more information about mandatory waiting periods by the employment officials on Job Market Finland